The Travel Documents People Forget (and Where to Keep Each One)

 Child travel consent letters

 When a child travels internationally with only one parent (or with neither parent), many countries expect written consent from the absent parent, and notarisation is strongly recommended.
 Border officials in countries including Canada and South Africa routinely ask for one, and airline staff can refuse boarding without it.
-Somehow, it remains the single most commonly overlooked document in family travel - so it's worth double-checking before you reach the gate.
+It's the most commonly overlooked document in family travel, so double-check before you reach the gate.

 What to Carry versus What to Store Digitally